NewOrbit/Sample.DevContainer/README.md

 This is an example of using multiple different services in devcontainers for local debugging and having them talk to each other.
 There are a number of things to consider to make this a pleasant development experience.
 The focus here is on Dotnet and Azure, but most of it as applicable to other languages.

+**WORK IN PROGRESS**
+*Right now stuck on how to get the CosmosDB linux emulator working without changing the IP address to the local machine* Because
+- More than one container needs to access CosmosDB
+- More than one developer will work on this and the idea is to minimize the manual work for each dev.

 # Using this example
 TBD...
 In this solution, the "web" project is the main one.
 I have therefore put it's devcontainer.json and Dockerfile in the root in order to prompt the "re-open in dev containers".
 This will also start the other containers so they are nice and ready, both dependencies and other dev containers.